For characters seen throughout the series, such as the Big Daddies, Little Sisters and Splicers, please see here.

 Redemption Earns Life: The only one of Rapture's leadership who tried to save those who were experimented on for the sake of the ADAM trade (the Little Sisters, Jack and -to a certain extent—Subject Delta), she's also the only one of the leadership who survives the game.

-Teen Genius: She was consulting trained scientists when she was only sixteen.
+Teen Genius: She was correcting the methodology of trained scientists when she was only sixteen.

 What Happened to the Mouse?: The first two chapters of BioShock 2 imply she'll have as large a role as she did in the first game, then after meeting up with her, she flees from Lamb, sending Delta off to Sinclair.
 She came back in the Minerva's Den DLC.

 Despite it practically revolving around the Little Sister plot, in Burial at Sea, she is only passingly mentioned and not by name.

 Voiced by: Greg Baldwin and Karl Hanover (in BioShock 2)

 "Spent the morning jawing with that Kraut scientist.
 She's damaged goods, all right.
 Just like all those chumps they scraped out of them prison camps.
 But she's no crackpot... she's gonna make me the kinda scratch that'll have Ryan look like he's runnin' a paper route.
 She just needs some supplies to get the ball rolling... and a friend to watch her back."

 An infamous New York con man and former business rival of Andrew Ryan's who rose to prominence and power through the sale of prohibited goods.
 His later discovery and marketing of plasmid technology was instrumental in bringing about Rapture's civil war and downfall.